Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Introduction

 Two high-impact clinical NLP tasks remain underexplored: 1) structured reporting from nursing dictation, and 2) extraction of medical orders from long doctor-patient consultations.
 Both tasks are critically important in clinical workflows, where artificial intelligence can significantly reduce the documentation burden on healthcare providers and improve time-to-treatment for patients.
 Despite growing industry interest in this space, the lack of publicly available datasets and the inherent sensitivity of clinical data have limited progress and evaluation.

 In this work, we examine the feasibility of LLM-based solutions for two key clinical information extraction tasks, leveraging both proprietary and newly open-source datasets.
 We provide a practical evaluation of their strengths and limitations using open- and closed-source LLMs, and highlight challenges such as handling long contexts, overflowing flowsheets, interpreting written representations of spoken language, and extracting complex structures.
-Furthermore, we introduce an agentic data generation pipeline that produces realistic, non-sensitive synthetic data for the nursing observation–extraction task, releasing the first open-source synthetic nursing dataset.
-Finally, we present the first medical order–extraction dataset, created through new annotations of existing doctor–patient conversations.
+Furthermore, we introduce an agentic data generation pipeline that produces realistic, non-sensitive synthetic data for the nursing observation-extraction task, releasing the first open-source synthetic nursing dataset.
+Finally, we present the first medical order-extraction dataset, created through new annotations of existing doctor-patient conversations.
 These datasets offer valuable, realistic resources to complement existing clinical benchmarks and support further research.

-This paper makes four key contributions: \begin{itemize} \item We release the \textbf{SYNUR} dataset, the first open-source SYnthetic NURsing dataset for extracting a wide range of structured observations from spoken nurse dictations\footnote{Datasets will be released upon conference acceptance. }. \item We release the \textbf{SIMORD} dataset, the first open-source SIMulated ORDer dataset for extracting medical orders from doctor-patient simulated transcripts\footref{fnlabel}. \item On SIMORD, we show that the 3.8B-parameter MediPhi-Instruct attains parity with GPT-4o (two-shot vs. one-shot) and surpasses it on the \emph{description} and \emph{reason} metrics, demonstrating the viability of lightweight open-weight models for this task. \item Using SYNUR and proprietary nursing datasets, we conduct the first systematic study of nursing observation extraction, highlighting challenges posed by long, disfluent dialogues and overflowing flowsheet slots. \end{itemize}
+This paper makes four key contributions: \begin{itemize}[topsep=0.1cm,itemsep=0cm] \item We release the \textbf{SYNUR} dataset, the first open-source SYnthetic NURsing dataset for extracting a wide range of structured observations from spoken nurse dictations\footnote{\url{https://hf.co/datasets/microsoft/SYNUR}}. \item We release the \textbf{SIMORD} dataset, the first open-source SIMulated ORDer dataset for extracting medical orders from doctor-patient simulated transcripts\footnote{\url{https://hf.co/datasets/microsoft/SIMORD}}. \item On SIMORD, we show that the 3.8B-parameter MediPhi-Instruct attains parity with GPT-4o (two-shot vs. one-shot) and surpasses it on the \emph{description} and \emph{reason} metrics, demonstrating the viability of lightweight open-weight models for this task. \item Using SYNUR and proprietary nursing datasets, we conduct the first systematic study of nursing observation extraction, highlighting challenges posed by long, disfluent dialogues and overflowing flowsheet slots. \end{itemize}